Popular Committees (Yemen)

-In Yemen, popular committees are armed groups formed by Yemeni tribes on behalf of more professional armed forces.
+The Popular Committees (اللجان الشعبية), also known as the People's Committees, are armed groups formed by Yemeni tribes on behalf of more professional armed forces.

 Overview

+The Middle East Institute describes Popular Committees as "an indigenous movement whose mandate and function are rooted in and inspired by the tribal tradition of collective responsibility in which local men volunteer to maintain security in their communities."
+Many Popular Committees area affiliated with local political parties and movements including the Houthis, the Southern Movement (Hirak), the Islah party, the Yemeni Socialist Party and the ruling-General People's Congress.
+Within the context of the civil war, Popular Committees can be divided between those supporting the Houthi government and those supporting the internationally-recognized government, and have been utilized in offensive maneuvers and operations rather than just defending their communities.

 The Yemeni army has required the support of tribal militias or what have become known as People's Committees in internal and external wars.
-When the 1963 revolution in northern Yemen did not receive military support from the United Kingdom, some troops allied with the deposed imams to regain power.
+When the 1962 revolution in northern Yemen did not receive military support from the United Kingdom, some troops allied with the deposed Imams to regain power.
 Tribal links weakened, especially in Taiz and Ibb; members received a monthly salary, wore military uniforms and underwent military training.

 During the presidency of Abdul Rahman al-Iryani (1967–1974) the military battled over policy, beginning with a conflict over the establishment of the National Council.
-The popular committees further polarized the country.
+The "popular committees" further polarized the country.

 During the 1980s Ali Abdullah Saleh reemphasized tribal affairs, in contrast with assassinated president Ibrahim al-Hamdi.
 His government clashed with the Houthis in Saada and 'Amran Governorates from 2004 to 2009, and the popular committees were used to a regional al-Qaeda's insurgency.

 In course of the Yemeni Revolution, more and more self-defense groups or popular committees sprung up around the country.
 One of these was led by warlord Abdullatif Al-Sayed who initially fought against President Saleh's government and with al-Qaeda in the Arabian Peninsula (AQAP), but later sided with the new government of Abdrabbuh Mansur Hadi.
 He reorganized his forces as auxiliaries for the army and supported Hadi in the later Yemeni Civil War.
 By 2015, popular committees had spread to other provinces of Yemen, and played a major role in the Battle of Aden (2015) against the Houthis.

 By 2018, the Houthi rebels had also started to organize their own "popular committees".

+By 2022, Popular Committees in Taiz were asking for donations from locals.

+Government-aligned groups

+Groups allied to the internationally-recognized government of Yemen (the Presidential Leadership Council since 2022) are typically referred to as the Popular Resistance (PR) or Popular Resistance Committees (PRC) in the context of the civil war, but are synonymous with Popular Committees.